fru-io/docs-live/docs/getting-started.md

-# Get Started with DDEV-Live
+# Get started with DDEV-Live

 This tutorial will step you through setting up DDEV-Live as an early access user - from initial account authentication to publishing a website on a pre-production URL.